Julie Johnson (author)

 Julie Johnson (born July 3, 1991) is an American writer based in Boston.
-Johnson is best known for her contemporary romance novels, including the Girl Duet series and the Boston Love Stories series.
+Johnson is best known for her contemporary romance novels set near her hometown, including the Witch City series and the Boston Love Stories series.

 Career

 Johnson was born in Nahant, Massachusetts, where she spent her childhood.
 In December 2013, Johnson obtained a BA honors from University of Delaware with degrees in Mass Communications and Psychology from the College of Arts and Sciences.
 In 2013, Julie published her first novel Like Gravity.
 After the publication of her first novel, Johnson graduated with honors from University of Delaware.

-Johnson is the author of over 18 novels.
-Her books have been published in at least eight languages.
+Johnson is the author of over 20 novels.
+Her books have been published in at least ten foreign territories, including Germany, where her book "DIAMOND EMPIRE" charted on the Der Spiegel bestseller list.

+On January 23, 2024, an announcement in the literary trade publication Publisher's Marketplace revealed Johnson's new romantic fantasy trilogy had been acquired in a three-book deal by fifteen different publishers worldwide, many at auction.